Today's Articles

 The General Records of the Department of State and the General Records of the Department of Justice contain documentation of the black dock workers in Pensacola, Florida.
 In the winter of 1873-1874, the latter organized a Workingman’s Association and successfully defended their jobs against Canadian dockers brought in by dock owners.
 The formation of American trade unions increased during the early Reconstruction era.
 Black and white workers shared a heightened interest in trade union organizations.
 Still, because trade unions organized by white workers generally excluded blacks, black workers began to organize independently.
 In December 1869, 214 delegates attended the Colored National Labor Union convention in Washington, D.C.
 This union was a counterpart to the white National Labor Union.

-The assembly sent a petition to Congress requesting direct intervention in the alleviation of the “condition of the colored workers of the Southern States” by subdividing the public lands of the South into forty-acre farms and providing low-interest loans to black farmers.
+The assembly sent a petition to Congress requesting direct intervention in alleviating the “condition of the colored workers of the Southern States” by subdividing the public lands of the South into forty-acre farms and providing low-interest loans to black farmers.
 In January 1871, the Colored National Labor Convention again petitioned Congress, sending a “Memorial of the Committee of the National Labor Convention for Appointment of a Commission to Inquire into Conditions of Affairs in the Southern States.”
 Congress showed little interest in either petition.
 Five years later, the disputed presidential election of 1876 led to the Compromise of 1877, the selection of Rutherford B. Hayes as President of the United States, the end of Reconstruction, and the beginnings of “Redeemer Rule” and “Jim Crow.”

 When the Supreme Court handed down the Plessy v.
 Ferguson decision in 1896, giving official recognition to the “separate but equal” doctrine, the official delegation of blacks to second-class status was complete.
 A review of the records and reports of the Bureau of the Census, the Bureau of Labor Statistics, the U.S. House of Representatives, and the U.S. Senate revealed volumes of information concerning the lives of African Americans during this period.
 A small sampling of these reports and publications includes the U.S. Bureau of the Census, Bulletin No. 8, Negroes in the United States (1905); the U.S. Bureau of Labor, Sixteenth Annual Report of the Commissioner (1901); and the U.S. Senate Committee on Education and Labor, Forty-ninth Congress, second session, Testimony Before the Committee to Investigate the Relations Between Capital and Labor (1885).
 W.E.B.
 Du Bois provided some statistical data on black labor to the Bureau of Labor and wrote reports for the Census Bureau.

-In 1909 white employees of the Georgia Railroad, represented by the Brotherhood of Locomotive Firemen and Enginemen, walked off their jobs, demanding that higher-paid whites replace lower-paid black firefighters.
+In 1909, white employees of the Georgia Railroad, represented by the Brotherhood of Locomotive Firemen and Enginemen, walked off their jobs, demanding that higher-paid whites replace lower-paid black firefighters.
 A Federal Board of Arbitration, appointed under the Erdman Act of 1898, ruled two to one against the Brotherhood, stating that blacks had to be paid equal pay for equal work, eliminating the financial advantage of hiring blacks.
 Erdman docket file 20, the Georgia Railroad Co. v.
-The Brotherhood of Locomotive Firemen and Enginemen is found in the Records of the National Mediation Board.
+The Brotherhood of Locomotive Firemen and Enginemen, is found in the Records of the National Mediation Board.

 The National Mediation Board was created by the amended Railway Act of June 21, 1934, to mediate railroad and airline disputes.
 The board inherited the functions of various boards and panels created to mediate railroad disputes.
-The records of the National Mediation Board and its predecessor's date from 1934 to 1965.
+The records of the National Mediation Board and its predecessors date from 1934 to 1965.
 The creation of federal railroad arbitration boards marked the beginning of federal efforts to stabilize and rationalize labor relations.
 Black women welders also began filling jobs in welding to support America during World War II.
-Also, in the 1930s, Charlotte Adelmond, a black woman from Trinidad, and Dollie Lowther Robinson from South Carolina organized laundry workers through Local 810, the union in New York City.
+Also, in the 1930s, Charlotte Adelmond, a black woman from Trinidad, and Dollie Lowther Robinson from South Carolina, organized laundry workers through Local 810, the union in New York City.

 On March 4, 1913, the U.S. Department of Labor cabinet authorized the Secretary of Labor, William Wilson, to mediate or appoint conciliation commissioners in labor disputes.
 This conciliation function by the United States Conciliation Service became the Federal Mediation and Conciliation Service under the Labor Management Relations Act of 1947.
 The Labor-Management Act of 1947 (Taft-Hartley) outlawed wildcat strikes, mass picketing, and secondary boycotts—tactics used to win union recognition.
 The act gave managers the right to force employees to attend anti-union meetings and approved laws in 11 states that allowed employees to opt out of paying union dues.